Mohammed Shami: Early life and career

 Shami worked hard on his technique throughout his time at Moradabad; after matches, he would request the used balls so that he could develop the ability to reverse swing the older ball, a skill that would be integral to his success later in his career.
-He was not, however, selected for the Uttar Pradesh under-19 side, and later in 2005 Badruddin sent him to Kolkata to increase his chances of selection for a state side.
+He was not, however, selected for the Uttar Pradesh under-19 team, and later in 2005 Badruddin sent him to Kolkata to increase his chances of selection for a state team.
 After playing for the Dalhousie Athletic Club, he was recommended to Debabrata Das, a former assistant secretary of the Cricket Association of Bengal, who was impressed with Shami's bowling and asked him to join his own club, Town Club.
 Das took Shami, who had no place to stay in Kolkata, to live with him.
 After bowling well for Town Club, Das asked one of the Bengal selectors, Sambaran Banerjee, to watch Shami bowl; Banerjee was impressed and selected him for the Bengal under-22 team.

 Shami never wanted money.
 His goal was the stumps, the sound that comes from hitting the stumps.
 Ever since I saw him, most of his wickets were bowled.
 He bowls with an upright seam, on or just outside off stump, and gets it to cut back in.